ESPPIRAL/game-patches/.github/README.md

 1. Make sure you followed [Enabling patches](#Enabling-patches).
 2. Make sure you have the right version of the game.
 3. Make sure you have the latest version of Xenia Canary experimental.
+    * Patches aren't supported on master.
-4. Try deleting all of your patches and [updating them](#Installing/Updating).
+5. Try deleting all of your patches and [updating them](#Installing/Updating).
-5. Try commenting out the `hash` of the patch like so:
+6. Try commenting out the `hash` of the patch like so:
     ```toml
     # Add # before hash
     hash = "################"